isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Export File List to BigQuery
 ============================

-To export the File list to BigQuery, select the button Export to BQ.
+To export the File list to BigQuery, select the button BigQuery.
 You will need to have registered a Google Cloud Project and a BigQuery dataset to be able to export to BigQuery.
 More information on how to register a BigQuery Dataset can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
 You can either make a new table or append an existing table.
 You can also give the table a unique name if left blank we will provide a name for the table.

 The table will contain the following information: